 General Adaptation Syndrome

-Symbiotic trauma and stress
+Symbiotic Trauma and Stress

 As a result, negative feelings that originate from symbiotic trauma have devastating effects on the hormone system.
 The feelings and beliefs working in the subconscious basically lead to the opposite of self-regulation.
-The adrenal glands are triggered by the nervous system due to feelings of lack of security, fear and panic, which in turn can lead to risky behaviour, bad relationships and decisions, as well as self-sacrifice.
+The adrenal glands are constantly triggered by the nervous system due to feelings of lack of security, fear and panic, which in turn can lead to risky behavior, bad relationships and decisions, as well as self-sacrifice.
 After a phase of hyperfunction, the adrenal glands become exhausted.
 This is the vicious circle in which most people with hormonal disorders ultimately find themselves.

 Conversely, a secure attachment ensures the release of the bonding hormones prolactin and oxytocin in the child.
 They strengthen the child’s feeling of being in good hands, loved and protected.
 It should come as no surprise that the stress hormone cortisol, for example, is an antagonist of oxytocin.

-Persistent reflexes and stress from early childhood
+Persistent neonatal Reflexes and Stress from early Childhood

-Parallel development of nervous and hormonal systems
+Parallel Development of nervous and hormonal Systems